Salt in Chinese history: Ancient China, Qin and Han dynasties

 As in other ancient centers of civilization, when agriculture replaced hunting, farmers, who ate little meat, needed salt for themselves and for their draft animals.
 More than a dozen sites on the southwest coast of the Bohai Bay show that the Dawenkou culture was already producing salt from underground brine more than 6,000 years ago during the Neolithic.
-In the same region, the late Shang dynasty (ca. 1600–1046) produced salt on a large scale and moved it inland in "helmet shaped-vessels" (kuixingqi 盔形器).
+In the same region, the late Shang dynasty (ca. 1600–1046) produced salt on a large scale and moved it inland in "helmet shaped-vessels".
 These pottery jars may have served as "standard units of measurement in the trade and distribution of salt".
-Oracle bones mention "petty officers for salt" (lu xiaochen 鹵小臣), suggesting that the Shang had officials who oversaw salt production and provisioning.
+Oracle bones mention "petty officers for salt", suggesting that the Shang had officials who oversaw salt production and provisioning.
 The earliest surviving record of salt production in what is now China is a text from roughly 800 BCE which reports that the much earlier (and perhaps mythical) Xia dynasty reduced sea water for salt.
 There are reliable reports of the use of iron salt pans in the 5th century BCE.
 Early states often located their capital cities near ready sources of salt, a consideration which also affected locations in later times.

 In the 3rd century BCE, the expansionist and innovative Qin dynasty, in addition to organizing the Sichuan basin water control system at Dujiangyan, discovered that the salt pools which had been used for many centuries were actually fed from deep under the ground, the remnants of an ancient inland sea.
 The governor of Shu, Li Bing, ordered first that the pools be made deeper, then that wells be dug, and eventually that narrower and more efficient shafts be sunk.
 By the end of the 2nd century CE, workers had devised a system of leather valves and bamboo pipes which drew up both brine and natural gas, which they burned to boil the brine (the technology they developed for the bamboo piping was eventually applied to household plumbing).